How to Scale Quality: The Delivery System That Works Without You

 Structure:

-• Decision points (where judgment is needed) with documented criteria
+Document decision points (where judgment is needed) with clear criteria.

-How to use it: Walk through your best recent deliverable and fill in each step as you go.
-Don’t skip the small actions.
-The power is in the completeness.
+How to use it: walk through your best recent deliverable and fill in each step as you go, not skipping the small actions, because the power is in the completeness.

 Quality Gate Checklist Library